Anti-Trump ‘Guardian’ Writer Blames Trump For Weight Struggle, Poor Health

 — NeoUnrealist (@NeoUnrealist) July 5, 2018

-“In the advanced stages of the disease, the afflicted lose touch with reality,” the Los Angeles Times reported.
+“In the advanced stages of the disease, the afflicted lose touch with reality,” according to an op-ed in the Los Angeles Times.
 “Opinion is unmoored from fact.
 Life resembles a dark fairy tale in which the villain – Trump – is an amalgam of all the worst tyrants in history, past and present, while the heroes –Trump’s critics – are akin to the resistance fighters of World War II.”

 In response to Delaney’s critics, her supporters insist she was joking, and her blog post was meant to be tongue-in-cheek.